-- · Medical student, 2021 MOLA-MRF Scholar - · University of Chicago Pritzker School of Medicine - Designing an Intelligent Tutoring System for Latinx Breast Cancer Survivors survivorship.
+- · Medical student, 2021 MOLA-MRF Scholar - · University of Chicago Pritzker School of Medicine life (HRQoL) and breast cancer survivorship.
 Mobile and web-based applications can offer a scalable platform for breast cancer education.
 However, these methods often require higher literacy levels above the National Institute of Health (NIH) recommendations and typically cannot assess patient comprehension.
 Intelligent Tutoring Systems (ITS) can provide an innovative solution with a robust pedagogical framework.
 Based on the constructivist learning approach, ITS can be designed to yield comparable learning gains to that of a personalized human tutor in a cost-effective and scalable manner.